-As far as monthly premiums go, the average cost for a Medigap Plan L is between $100 to $130 per month, depending on where you live and how much healthcare costs in your area.
+Regarding monthly premiums, the average cost for a Medigap Plan L is between $100 to $130 per month, depending on where you live and how much healthcare costs in your area.
 In addition to that, you should budget for the following:

 Your Medicare Part A deductible with Plan L

-You’ll be responsible for 25% of your Medicare Part A deductible which, starting in 2022, will cost you $389 per benefit period if you are admitted for inpatient hospital treatment.
+You’ll be responsible for 25% of your Medicare Part A deductible, starting in 2023, which will cost you $400 per benefit period if you’re admitted for inpatient hospital treatment.

-Keep in mind that annual deductibles and benefit period deductibles are two different payments; it is possible to end up going through more than one benefit period in the same year under certain circumstances.
+Keep in mind that annual deductibles and benefit period deductibles are two different payments; it’s possible to go through more than one benefit period in the same year under certain circumstances.

 Your Medicare Part B deductible with Plan L

 Medicare Part B excess charges

 Medicare Part B out-of-pocket charges happen when a doctor or facility doesn’t want to pay the Medicare assignment price and tacks on an additional 15% to the Medicare assignment cost.

 Because of this, Medicare will start by paying the Medicare assignment price, and those charges will be your responsibility.
-Call ahead when and where you can to make sure the care you are getting is not subject to Part B excess charges, and try your best to budget for those costs in an emergency situation.
+Call ahead when and where to ensure the care you’re getting is not subject to Part B excess charges, and try your best to budget for those costs in an emergency.

 Foreign travel emergency assistance

-Medigap Plan L does not provide benefits for beneficiaries who get sick while traveling abroad.
-So if you plan on globetrotting during your golden years, make sure to either budget for this or stick to countries that have relatively low out-of-pocket medical costs for foreigners.
+Medigap Plan L does not benefit beneficiaries who get sick while traveling abroad.
+So if you plan on globetrotting during your golden years, make sure to either budget for this or stick to countries with relatively low out-of-pocket medical costs for foreigners.